 - Obedience/behavioral training and socialization

-Listen to the Puppy Socialization Podcast to the right.
+Listen to the Puppy Socialization podcast below:

 - Heartworm Disease and prevention

 Vaccinations are typically started at 7-8 weeks of age.
 Boosters are necessary at three- to four-week intervals until your puppy is at least 15-16 weeks of age, although some breeds should receive an additional booster.
 We use tiny needles to help minimize discomfort.
 Proper vaccinations are critical to prevent life-threatening infectious disease.
 Common vaccinations include:

 DHPP: Often referred to as "Distemper vaccine" for simplicity.
 Includes Distemper, Hepatitis, Parainfluenza, and Parvovirus.
 Once puppy series is completed, boosters are required at one year of age, then every three years.

 Leptospirosis: A serious bacterial infection affecting the kidneys and liver.
 Raccoons and rodents are the reservoir for this infection.
 Because of the severity of this disease and because the disease can also be transmitted to humans, we highly recommend including Leptospirosis in canine vaccination programs.
 Once puppy series is completed, boosters are required annually.
 The modern Leptospirosis vaccine that we use is extremely safe, and we rarely see vaccination reactions from it.

 Rabies: Rabies vaccination is required by Indiana law.
 Puppies should be vaccinated for Rabies at 12-16 weeks of age and then boostered at one year of age.
 1-year or 3-year Rabies vaccinations are available for adult dogs.